brianhill/loops-and-orbits/README.md

 Starting this second week, you will be running the notebooks on the lab iMacs directly instead of using Binder.

-Here are the directions for opening a notebook:
+Directions for opening a notebook:

 * Click the link for the notebook below.
-* Click the button labeled "Raw"
+* Click the button labeled "Raw".
-* Hit Command-s (in Safari &mdash; other browsers may be different) to save the raw notebook
+* Hit Command-s (in Safari &mdash; other browsers may be different) to save the raw notebook.
-* Override the .txt extension &mdash; you want the extension to be .ipynb
+* Override the .txt extension &mdash; you want the extension to be .ipynb.
-* Save the file into your home directory &mdash; for me that is /Users/brh3
+* Save the file into your home directory &mdash; for me that is /Users/brh3.
-* Go to the Jupyter Notebook and find and open the file you just saved
+* Go to the Jupyter Notebook and find and open the file you just saved.

 Huge wins of this more complex procedure:

-* Much higher performance than web solution
+* Performance is much higher than using Binder.
-* Your changes will now be saved to your account on the lab iMac whenever you save in Jupyter.
+* Changes will now be saved to your files on the lab iMac whenever you save in Jupyter.

-##### Links to this week's notebooks
+Links for this week's notebooks:

 * Jupyter [Notebook 2-1](https://github.com/observatree/loops-and-orbits/blob/master/notebooks/lao-2-1.ipynb)